During the hectic holiday season, most people face a never-ending list of parties, family gatherings, and stressful holiday travel.

 “I maintain my routine as much as possible, which means I stick to my typical workouts and try to eat like I do the rest of the year.
 One or two big meals won’t wreck your diet or health, but when you start to let all of your good habits unwind, it’s time to do a U-turn.
 Don’t wait another day—take the next opportunity (say a salad for lunch or a 6 PM spin class) to turn things around!
 Samantha Cassetty, MS, RD, VP of Nutrition for Luvo“

 “The number one thing I do to stay healthy during the holidays is to continue with my usual eating and fitness habits.
 Even though holiday time means some time off from work and a change in routine, I try my best no matter what I’m doing and where I go to eat regular, nutrient-packed meals.
-Research suggests that consistency in habits can help you keep weight off long term; that has certainly worked for me.
-If I find myself surrounded by more food or more frequent eating out, I consume smaller portions and of course make sure to include lean protein and produce.
-I also try to incorporate daily exercise and to stay physically active each day, even if that means extra walking around town or up stairs or doing jumping jacks, squats, lunges and crunches in a hotel room.
+Research suggests that consistency in habits can help you keep weight off long-term.
+That has certainly worked for me.
+If I find myself surrounded by more food or more frequent eating out, I consume smaller portions and of course, make sure to include lean protein and produce.
+I also try to incorporate daily exercise and stay physically active each day, even if that means extra walking around town or upstairs or doing jumping jacks, squats, lunges and crunches in a hotel room.
 Elisa Zied, MS, RDN, CDN, author of Younger Next Week”

 “I take at least five minutes a day to practice meditation, sometimes using a guided app, sometimes just on my own.
 The holidays can be stressful and chaotic, and that daily meditation practice helps me in several ways.
 I feel less stressed overall, I’m much more mindful when making eating decisions – which means less spontaneous splurging and more thoughtful choices – and I’m more in tune with my body, including my hunger, fullness, and energy levels.
 I believe that meditation, even five minutes a day, is a key strategy for good nutrition and wellness, especially throughout the holidays when we tend to have more on our plates in more ways than one!
 Cynthia Sass, MPH, RD, author of Slim Down Now: Shed Pounds and Inches With Pulses – The New Superfood”